Diseases caused by bacteria

 Diseases caused by virus

 African swine feverAfrican swine fever is one of the most important viral diseases in pigs.
-It is a systemic disease and is reportable on most countries.
+It is a systemic disease and is notifiable on most countries.

-Aujeszky's diseaseThe Aujeszky's disease is caused by a virus that can stay dormant and causing respiratory, reproductive and nervous issues.
+Aujeszky's diseaseThe Aujeszky's disease is caused by a virus that can remain latent and causes respiratory, reproductive and nervous problems.

 Blue eye diseaseIt is a viral disease that produces nervous symptoms, reproductive failure and corneal opacity that develops a bluish color.